-25 Policy guidelines may be consulted in order to assist in determining which supporting documents can be used to prove specific types of claims for refunds and drawbacks.
+&lt;sup>42 Policy guidelines may be consulted in order to assist in determining which supporting documents can be used to prove specific types of claims for refunds and drawbacks.
 These guidelines are not intended to limit an applicant in proving a claim.
-26 This would be an amended declaration amending the declaration submitted when the goods were imported.

-(3) In order to serve as an application for a refund, an amended clearance declaration referred to in subrule (1) must-

-- (a) contain a refund indicator code indicating that the declaration should be regarded to be an application for a refund; - (b) indicate the amount of the refund; - (c) be submitted within the period applicable to an application for a refund in terms of section 69 of the Customs Duty Act; and - (d) be supported by separate supporting documents containing all the information required for an application in terms of rule 4.3(2).

-(4) Supporting documents referred to in subrule (3)(d) must be submitted to the customs authority on request, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules, as applied by rule 13.7 of these Rules.

-(5) (a) If the customs authority on rectifiable technical grounds rejects an amended clearance declaration as not valid for purposes of serving as an application for a refund, the amended clearance declaration may be rectified and resubmitted.

-(b) Section 71(2) of the Customs Duty Act applies, with any necessary changes as the context may require, to the resubmission of an amended clearance declaration.27
+- (3) In order to serve as an application for a refund, an amended clearance declaration referred to in subrule (1) must- - (a) contain a refund indicator code indicating that the declaration should be regarded to be an application for a refund; - (b) indicate the amount of the refund; - (c) be submitted within the period applicable to an application for a refund in terms of section 69 of the Customs Duty Act; and - (d) be supported by separate supporting documents containing all the information required for an application in terms of rule 4.3(2). - (4) Supporting documents referred to in subrule (3)(d) must be submitted to the customs authority on request, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules, as applied by rule 13.7 of these Rules. - (5) (a) If the customs authority on rectifiable technical grounds rejects an amended clearance declaration as not valid for purposes of serving as an application for a refund, the amended clearance declaration may be rectified and resubmitted. - (b) Section 71(2) of the Customs Duty Act applies, with any necessary changes as the context may require, to the resubmission of an amended clearance declaration.